Bolton Pride: History

 Bolton Pride 2019 was held over three days from 20 September to 22 September.
 The event was organised by volunteers from across Bolton and the surrounding areas.
 The festival weekend began on Friday 20 September 2019 with a Bolton FM street party in the afternoon with the Town Hall being highlighted in the colours of the rainbow flag in the evening.
 On Saturday 21 September 2019, there was a parade from Queen’s Park to Victoria Square where there was live entertainment in Victoria Square until early evening with evening events at local venues – The Alma Inn and The Venue.
 On the final day, Sunday 22 September 2019, there was a Family Fun Day with activities, entertainment, and, stalls from local charities, community groups and businesses in Victoria Square and the Market Place.

 The event was cancelled in 2020 and 2021 due to the COVID-19 pandemic.
 It returned in person in August 2022.

+Financial Difficulty

 In spring of 2022 Edgington, one of the co-founders, stepped down and appointed Kevin Wright as the event's new director.
+James Edington was prosecuted for fraud in connection to the event between 2019 and 2021, his motivation was to keep the event afloat after it went into financial difficulty.
+In 2022 he was sentenced at Bolton Magistrates, he received a 10 month sentence suspended for 12 months plus 200 hours of unpaid work with 20 rehabilitation activity requirement days.
+He was also ordered to pay £16,539 in compensation to the local authority.

+The event became a slimmed down version by 2024, with the event cut to two days and with restricted hours.
+Bolton Council had not increased funding to assist the event that year but by 2025 provided £75,00 to Bolton Pride which has met with opposition from various political parties including Conservative, Horwich and Blackrod First and Communities First and their councillors in addition to opposition from Reform UK.

+Despite its initial difficulties and hurdles Bolton Pride, a free event, has become a valued and prosperous community event, breathing life into the town square that is well attended and provides opportunity for Bolton to show its broad cultural acceptance, "Bolton is proud, united, and here for everyone."